lrbmike/APIKeyRotator/README.md

 # Query parameters
 params = {
     "query": "London"
-    # When proxying requests to the target API, the system polls the real API keys configured in the backend and appends them to the original authorization parameter access_key (which is configured in the backend).
+    # When proxying requests to the target API, the system polls the real API keys
+    # configured in the backend and appends them to the original authorization parameter
+    # (which is configured in the backend).
 }

 # Set headers